barkincandir/Footballer_Registration_System/README.md

-# Footballer_Registration_System
-An application where you can register football players.
+In this program, you can also register football players with their characteristics by using the database.
+You can also perform transfer transactions between teams.